Origin: Taos Pueblo, Tuah-Tah

 Southwest Indian Taos Pueblo Pottery and Fine Art

 When James Stevenson collected pottery for the Smithsonian in 1880, he commented that pottery making was practically extinct.
-Although there are some potters today still making small pottery pots for sale to collectors, there is no general production for pueblo household use.
+Although there are potters today still making pieces for sale to collectors, there is no general production for pueblo household use.

 Taos pottery is made of clay rich in mica, thus requiring no additional tempering agent.
-The classification of Taos pottery is Taos Micaceous and dates back to the mid-1500s.
+The classification of Taos pottery is Taos Micaceous and it dates back to the mid-1500s.
+Many notable painters have emerged from Taos Pueblo as well.

 View by Origin: